GNOME/vala/README.md

 The syntax of Vala is similar to C#, modified to better fit the GObject type system.
 Vala supports modern language features as the following:

  * Interfaces
  * Properties
  * Signals
  * Foreach
  * Lambda expressions
  * Type inference for local variables
  * Generics
  * Non-null types
  * Assisted memory management
  * Exception handling

 Vala is designed to allow access to existing C libraries, especially GObject-based libraries, without the need for runtime bindings.
 All that is needed to use a library with Vala is an API file, containing the class and method declarations in Vala syntax.
 Vala currently comes with bindings for GLib and GTK+.
-It's planned to provide generated bindings for the full GNOME Platform at a later stage.

 Using classes and methods written in Vala from an application written in C is not difficult.
 The Vala library only has to install the generated